Independencia creditors agree to JBS take-over

-SAO PAULO Brazil's JBS (JBSS3.SA), the world's largest meat producer, looked set to proceed with the purchase of smaller rival Independencia on Tuesday after creditors in the company accepted its offer of shares and cash.
+SAO PAULO, May 15 Brazil's JBS, the world's largest meat producer, looked set to proceed with the purchase of smaller rival Independencia on Tuesday after creditors in the company accepted its offer of shares and cash.

 JBS offered 135 million reais ($67.62 million) in its own shares and another 133 million reais in cash for Independencia, which has been under court restructuring since 2009.
 It would not take on any of Independencia's financial obligations under the deal, however.